RecipeTips.Com Home cooking tips & advice | Knowledge | Cooking Basics

 • When cooking at high altitudes, be sure to increase cooking times.
 Increase approximately an additional 30 minutes per 1 hour of suggested cooking time.

-• Cook tough cuts of meat on low for most tender results.
+• Slow cooking tough cuts of meat on low will provide the most tender results.

 • Do not lift the lid while the slow cooker is cooking unless instructed by the recipe.
 Every time the lid is lifted the cooking time should be increased by 20 minutes.
 Twisting the lid around, while leaving it on the crock will make the condensation fall off making it easier to see through the cover.